 Can I breastfeed?

-If you want to breastfeed your baby, there’s no reason why you shouldn’t.
-But talk to your midwife or infant feeding adviser first, as you need to do so safely.
-The advice they give will depend on your baby’s health, the epilepsy medicine you are taking, and the types of seizure you have.
+If you want to breastfeed, having epilepsy and taking epilepsy medicines shouldn’t usually stop you.
+But talk to your midwife or infant feeding adviser first, for advice about how to breastfeed safely.
+The advice they give will depend on your baby’s health, the epilepsy medicine you are taking, and the type of seizure you have.